WHULuoJiaTeam/luojianet/luojianet_ms/python/luojianet_ms/nn/probability/README.md

         return x
 ```

-The way to construct Bayesian Neural Network by bnn_layers is the same as DNN.
+The way to forward Bayesian Neural Network by bnn_layers is the same as DNN.
 It's worth noting that bnn_layers and traditional layers of DNN can be combined with each other.

 3. Define the Loss Function and Optimizer